 Advertiser Disclosure: This site is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.

-I think the combination of the altitude changes, the change from the Southern to Northern Hemisphere, the temperature changes, the food changes, etc. all come into regard sine I feel absolutely awful.
+I think the combination of the altitude changes, the temperature changes, the food changes, etc. all come into play since I feel absolutely awful.
 I haven’t been able to get out of bed at all today and I’ve been feeling hungry, cold/hot, sleepy/wide awake all day long.
 I’m really tired and at the same time I can’t sleep.
 It has been exhausting.
 I think my awful layovers on the way back to Seattle had something to do with it.

 I hate being sick.
 I’m unable to do so many things and it has been terrible since all of my friends want to see me and ask about how my trip was and I can’t go visit them.. and I’m moving to Europe in less than a month with still so many things to do in Seattle.
 In retrospect, I probably deserve being sick for planning such awful connections and flights – but it isn’t my fault if there were no other options available.